 The Grime of Crime

-Having signed the Official Secrets Act, I can’t talk about my Crime Investigation work with the Police, but I can talk about the humanity I've witnessed behind it.
+Having signed the Official Secrets Act I can’t talk about my crime investigation work with the Police, but I can talk about the courage and humanity I've witnessed behind it.

-There are a few things I now know, that when I see a Police Officer, I give a mental salute of respect.
+There are a few things I now know that when I see a Police Officer I give a mental salute of respect and thanks.

-I used to live in my own little bubble, a struggling single mum, rushing to work, paying the bills, driving within the speed limit, trying to be a good citizen, and sometimes having a little moan about the crime rate in the area.
+I used to live in my own little bubble - a struggling single mum, rushing to work, paying the bills, driving within the speed limit, trying to be a good citizen, having the odd moan about taxes and the rising crime rates in the area.
+Little did I know!

-I have now peered over the other side of that wall and realise how much is held back from us, how much we are protected, how much worse it could be, and how much we have to be grateful for… they are worth every penny, and more.
+I've now peered over the other side of that wall, worked amongst them and realised how much is held back from us.
+How much we are protected, how much worse it could be and how much we have to be grateful for.
+They are worth every penny and more.

-Humanity on the other side of that wall is dark, and these brave Officers, often with families of their own, face it 24/7 on our behalf.
+The world they face on the other side of that wall is dark and these brave Officers, often with young families of their own, face it 24/7 on our behalf.
 Relatively unarmed, courageous men and women walk into potentially dangerous, emotionally crippling, risk critical situations every minute of every day, year in year out.

-They are tough, caring, and still manage to keep calm when being spat at, kicked, abused and criticised by certain members of the public, who are often first in line to dial the 999's when they or their loved ones need help.
+They are tough and caring, often going out of their way to help others, managing to keep calm when being spat at, kicked, abused and criticised by certain members of the public - who are often first in line to dial the 9's when they or their loved ones need help.